 St. Anne continues to offer a comprehensive curriculum in music, art, and drama.
 Beginning in 6th grade students have exposure to all of the related arts within the academic year.
 Band, choir, drama, and visual arts are taught to all students by qualified professionals who are able to help every student, no matter what their level of ability or experience.
 St. Anne School are able to experience all aspects of the arts and explore a deeper interest and drive music, art, or theater.

 The goal of the math program at St. Anne Catholic School is to enhance the student’s foundational skills developed during the elementary years and provide them with an intense curriculum according to their needs, interests, and abilities.
 A strong math education serves as a gateway for higher education and empowers students to compete successfully for 21st century careers.
 The McGraw Hill math program drives instruction in middle school math.
-Courses 1 and 2 are designed to integrate the student’s proficient elementary mathematical sills with the challenges of middle level concepts which will create the foundation for Pre-Algebra and/or Algebra.
-Students are provided opportunities to explore, problem solve, and create mathematical models.
+Courses 1 and 2 are designed to integrate the student’s proficient elementary mathematical sills with the challenges of middle level concepts which will create the foundation for Pre-Algebra and/or Algebra I. Students are provided opportunities to explore, problem solve, and create mathematical models.
 Students interact with math thorough the textbook, hands-on learning, online activities, and through collaborating with classmates.
 In Pre-Algebra and Algebra I, students apply their prior experiences to perform higher-level computation and begin to analyze solutions.
 Students learn how to use their understanding of mathematical/ algebraic expressions and equations to solve real-world problems.
-Students on the advanced math track must meet the same standards as do high school students who study Algebra.
+Students who complete Algebra I in 8th grade must meet the same standards as do high school students who study Algebra.